Wolfberry is a native deciduous shrub growing on upright finely branching stems from 1 to 5 feet high.

 The inflorescence is a dense terminal cluster of flowers at the ends of new stem growth and also from the leaf axils of the upper leaves on the stem.

 The flowers are about 1/4 inch long with a bell shaped corolla that is usually pinkish-white (otherwise white) on the outside and white on the inside.
 The five lobes of the corolla have obtuse tips and are longer than the base part of the corolla.
 These lobes spread widely compared to Snowberry, making the flower appear wider than long.
 The inside of the corolla is densely hairy.
-The green calyx has 5 triangular shape lobes that partially clasp an enlarged ovary.
+The elongated green calyx has 5 short triangular shape lobes, whitish-pink in color, that partially clasp an enlarged ovary.
 There are 5 stamens with white filaments and pale yellow anthers, which turn darker at maturity, and a smooth style.
-Both stamens and style are exerted beyond the corolla lobes.
+Both stamens and style are exserted beyond the corolla lobes.